This guide explores how you can make the most out of Microsoft Ad Grants for nonprofits.

 Microsoft Ad Grants: The Complete Guide for Nonprofits

-Microsoft Advertising is empowering nonprofits to enhance their digital marketing presence with its new Ad Grant program.
-Similar to Google Grants, Microsoft Ad Grants offers approved organizations a monthly grant to advertise their web content across their network.
+Microsoft Advertising empowers nonprofits to enhance their digital marketing presence with its Ad Grant program.
+Similar to Google Grants, Microsoft Ad Grants offer approved organizations a monthly grant to advertise their web content across Microsoft’s network.

-With an additional $3,000 in their advertising budget, participating nonprofits can create ads that target mission-relevant keywords that supporters are searching for online.
-The ultimate goal is to inspire prospects to take meaningful actions like donating or volunteering.
+With $3,000 in their advertising budget from Microsoft’s Ad Grant, participating nonprofits can create ads that target mission-relevant keywords their supporters are searching for online.

 To help you create a foolproof Microsoft Grant management strategy, we’ll explore these core topics:

 Here at Getting Attention, we specialize in Google Ad Grant and Microsoft Grant management.
-As this new program develops, we’re staying on top of its growth and striving to help nonprofits fulfill their digital marketing potential.
-We help nonprofits make the most of the program, including everything from applying to creating powerful ads for your cause.
+As Microsoft gets ready to launch the next phase of its grant program, we’re staying on top of each development to help interested nonprofits make the most of this marketing opportunity.

 If you’re ready to learn more, let’s dive in!